DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/kubernetes/02b-deploy-application.markdown

 {% gist page.gist "02b-describe-deploy.bash" %}

 You can also view in the output of this command that there are 4 replicas now.

+## Update the containerized application with a new software version.

+Users expect applications to be available all the time and developers are expected to deploy new versions of them several times a day.
+In Kubernetes this is done with rolling updates. **Rolling updates** allow Deployments' update to take place with zero downtime by incrementally updating Pods instances with new ones.
+The new Pods will be scheduled on Nodes with available resources.

+Similar to application Scaling, if a Deployment is exposed publicly, the Service will load-balance the traffic only to available Pods during the update.
+Rolling updates allow the following actions:

+1. Promote an application from one environment to another (via container image updates)
+2. Rollback to previous versions
+3. Continuous Integration and Continuous Delivery of applications with zero downtime

+To update the image of application to next version, use the `set image` command, followed by deployment name, container name and the new image version:

+{% gist page.gist "02b-set-new-image.bash" %}

+The command notified the Deployment to use a different image from your app and initiated a rolling update.
+To check the status of new Pods and view the old one terminate with the `get pods`

+{% gist page.gist "02b-get-pods.bash" %}

+## Debug the containerized application.